From the Suffolk Foundation

 - Virginia Symphony Orchestra ($3,000) – will help support the symphony to continue to provide the Young People’s Concert to all Suffolk Public Schools fifth graders.

-- Foodbank of Southeastern Virginia ($5,200) – will help support the Backpack Program at Elephant’s Fork and Booker T. Washington Elementary Schools.
+- Foodbank of Southeastern Virginia ($5,000) – will help support the Backpack Program in SPS Elementary Schools.

 - The Up Center ($2,500) – will help support the Suffolk outpatient counseling services by providing Trauma Informed Care Counseling.

-- The Salvation Army ($5,000) – will help support the basic needs programs and community center activities of the Salvation Army and the Robert Harrell Physical Health and Education Center.
+- Suffolk Salvation Army ($5,000) – will help support the basic needs programs and community center activities of the Salvation Army and the Robert Harrell Physical Health and Education Center.